stevehillman/tikitv/README.md

 ### Sequences

-An array of one or more sequences
+Sequences are built up from an array of one or more scenes, along with timing for how to transition between each scene.
+Specify an array of one or more sequences

 ```json
 "sequences": [